2025 | Professional

 2025

-NY Architectural Design Awards - Space Market
+NY Architectural Design Awards - The Moment of Eternity

 Entrant Company